T Levels (Technical levels) have arrived in Newbury

 All Business, Digital and Construction T Level students must complete an Industry Placement of at least 315 hours to complete the qualification.

-Our Career Development Coaches will meet with you to assess your business needs and look closely at the student skill set to match them with the roles in your organisation.
+Our Career Development Coaches will meet with you to assess your business needs and examine the student skill set to match it with the roles in your organisation.

 Becoming a T Level Partner Company with Newbury College brings immediate benefits: